KristinHuangg/gpt-writing-prompts/README.md

    Install COMeT2 according to https://github.com/vered1986/comet-commonsense

-## Basic Data Cleaning (Skip if having access to: /ssd005/projects/story_bias/human_story_prompt/story_mapping.json)
+## Basic Data Cleaning

 1. We are using https://paperswithcode.com/dataset/writingprompts WritingPrompts dataset, download, unzip and save the train.wp_source and train.wp_target in one place.
 Then run data_cleaning/clean_data.py.
 This will create a train.wp_combined file, where each line follows the format of prompt + \<endprompt> + story

 2. Parse human written stories from WritingPrompts dataset and save in json.
-Format: per each prompt, save all the stories for that prompt.Feel free to change the input directory input_dir to your own directory containing train.wp_combined file.
+Format: per each prompt, save all the stories for that prompt.
+Feel free to change the input directory input_dir to your own directory containing train.wp_combined file.

       ```sh
-      sbatch save_stories_gpu.slrm
+      bash save_stories.sh
       ```

 <!-- USAGE EXAMPLES -->